 In the UK, the law works in mysterious ways, and CBD flower itself is illegal, but ‘processed’ hemp products which are imported (as CBD buds cannot be legally harvested in the UK) are legal in line with UK law given the do not contain THC.

-Nonetheless, CBD flower is still widely available in most vape shops across the country and is also extremely popular in continental Europe, and particularly in Italy.
+Nonetheless, CBD flower is still widely available in most vape shops across the country and is also extremely popular in continental Europe.

 The Swiss are also keen on it, and they class any form of cannabis which contains <1% THC as legal hemp and you don’t need a license to grow it!